Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Latest Price List for 2025 — 50ml:

-Taiwan store price: NT $7,600
+Taiwan Store Price: NT $7,600

-Taiwan airport duty-free price: NT $5,500 (promotional price)
+Taiwan airport store duty-free price: NT $5,500 (promotional price)

 While wandering around the airport waiting for boarding, there are two rows of free massage chairs next to D1 The North Face (you can get free tokens from nearby stores to use them).